Prernahh04/Prernahh04/README.md

 - 👋 Hi, I’m Prerna Patil
-- 👀 I’m interested in computer
+- 👀 I’m interested in computer as well as Art
 - 🌱 I’m currently learning  java and DSA
 - 💞️ I’m looking to collaborate on hackthons in JAVA
 - 📫 How to reach me  you can simply gmail me